 - Exercising regularly

-Your medical team at St. Louis Heart and Vascular may also prescribe certain medications that can help lower your cholesterol and blood pressure and thin your blood.
+The coronary artery disease doctors at St. Louis Heart and Vascular may also prescribe certain medications that can help lower your cholesterol and blood pressure and thin your blood.

 If you have a family history of heart attacks or coronary diseases and you think you may be at risk of coronary artery disease, call one of the St. Louis Heart and Vascular offices to make an appointment with one of our Corinary Artery Specialists as soon as possible.
 It may save your life.

 Coronary Artery Disease Diagnosis and Treatment Available at These Locations

 We offer Coronary Artery Disease Diagnosis and Treatment at the following St. Louis Heart and Vascular locations.
 Contact us to schedule your appointment today.